tools2025/LuaHook/README.md

 **Contact**

-Welcome to join our Telegram channel for communication and feedback: [Telegram频道](https://t.me/LuaXposed)
+Welcome to join our Telegram channel for communication and feedback: [Telegram Channel](https://t.me/LuaXposed)

 Alternatively, you can directly submit issues and suggestions on the project's Issue page.
 I will actively respond and do my best to resolve them.